Hungarian Goulash

 Pressure cooker

-Use the saute mode of your pressure cooker to cook everything as instructed up until and including creating your sauce.
-From there you will turn it on “meat/stew” mode and allow to cook for 35 minutes.
-After this time allow the heat and pressure to release naturally before opening the lid.
+Use the sauté mode of your pressure cooker sauté the beef in the olive oil.
+Then add all the remaining ingredients to the Instant Pot.
+From there you will turn it on Manual for High Pressure and set the timer to 35 minutes.
+After this time allow the heat and pressure to release naturally before opening the lid and serving.

 Slow cooker